Imswappy/creditt-transactions/README.md

 7. **Highest Month-over-Month Growth in January 2014**
    We identified the card type and expense type combination that saw the highest month-over-month spending growth in January 2014.

+8. During weekends which city has highest total spend to total no of transaction's ratio?

+9. Which city took least number of days to reach its 500th transaction after first transaction in that city?

 ### Technologies Used
 - **Python**: To manipulate and analyze the dataset using libraries like `pandas` and `sqlite3`.
 - **SQL**: For querying and aggregating the dataset within a local SQLite database.